iamdamified/iamdamified/README.md

 I am Damilare Emmanuel Adekoya 🧔

 I live in Lagos, Nigeria 🏫.
 I developed myself on the web.
-I am currently developing myself and system as a Backend developer collaborating with others<!--at <a href="https://www.linkedin.com/in/emmanuel-adekoya-pmp-740325244/">IKAS</a>-->👨‍💻.
+I am currently developing myself and systems as a Backend developer collaborating with others<!--at <a href="https://www.linkedin.com/in/emmanuel-adekoya-pmp-740325244/">IKAS</a>-->👨‍💻.

 ## **Here's a quick summary about me**: